mikaa123/imapmq/README.md

 IMAPMQ appends an email to the mailbox.

 **Features**
-- IMAPMQ can connect to any IMAPv4rev1 server with the CONDSTORE extension: simply create a GMail account
+- IMAPMQ can connect to any IMAPv4rev1 server with the CONDSTORE extension
 - Publish/Subscribe
 - Message Queue
 - Message format agnostic